 Treatment depends on the site and severity of the injury.
-A simple break may be treated with a sling, ice and rest.
+A simple break might be treated with a sling, ice and rest.
 However, the bone may require realignment (reduction) in the emergency room.

-A more complicated break might require surgery to realign the broken bone and to implant wires, plates, nails or screws to maintain proper alignment during healing.
+A more complicated break might require surgery to realign the broken bone and to implant wires, plates, nails or screws to keep the bone in place during healing.

 Your arm is made up of three bones: the upper arm bone (humerus) and two forearm bones (the ulna and the radius).
 The term "broken arm" may refer to a fracture in any of these bones.

-An audible snap or cracking sound may be your first indication you've broken an arm.
+A snap or cracking sound might be your first indication you've broken an arm.
 Signs and symptoms include:

 - Deformity, such as a bent arm or wrist

 - Inability to turn your arm from palm up to palm down or vice versa

 If you have enough pain in your arm that you can't use it normally, see a doctor right away.
 The same applies to your child.
 Delays in diagnosis and treatment of a broken arm, especially for children, who heal faster than adults do, can lead to poor healing.